Skip to content

 Let me put it this way.
 For every minute you spend reading design articles, spend 10 minutes actually designing.

-Like any open-ended creative endeavor, successful UI designers have a strong “gut instinct” for what will look good.
-One of the most common worries I hear from beginning designers is they don’t have this strong gut instinct yet.
+One of the most common worries I hear from beginning designers is they don’t have a strong gut instinct for design.
+That’s to be expected!

 my first UI design

-Gut instinct is nothing more than your unconscious mind having a good map of the territory.
+That’s what gut instinct is: nothing more than your unconscious mind having a good map of the territory.

 For this exercise, you should list apps/sites that have great UI (and those that have really bad UI) and you should articulate, as clearly as you can, why and what you like (or dislike) about them.

-You may say “Hey, I don’t have a lot of opinions on what looks nice or awful – I can’t even tell!”, but that’s no excuse.
-Surely you can find something you know looks well-designed.
+You may say “Hey, I don’t have a lot of opinions on what looks nice or awful – I can’t even tell!”, but don’t allow yourself that excuse.
+Surely you can find something you know looks well-designed 🙂

 Abstract screenshot